 - are allergic to paracetamol, guaifenesin, phenylephrine or any of the other ingredients (listed in section 6)

-- have a serious heart condition or cardiovascular disorder(s)
+- have a serious heart condition

 - have high blood pressure (hypertension)

-- · have an overactive thyroid
+- have diabetes

 - have an enlarged prostate

-- have diabetes
+- have an overactive thyroid

 - have glaucoma, including closed angle glaucoma

-- have difficulty passing urine - are taking antidepressant drugs called monoamine oxidase inhibitors (MAOI's), or have taken them within the last 14 days these are medicines such as phenelzine, isocarboxazid and tranylcypromine - are taking beta-blocking drugs - are currently taking other decongestant drugs or stimulants (e.g. ephedrine, amfetamines and xylometazoline) - are taking a cough medicine called a cough suppressant. - Are taking tricyclic antidepressants such as imipramine, amitriptyline - suffer from kidney or liver problems, including alcoholic liver disease - have phaeochromocytoma.
+- have difficulty passing urine

+- are taking antidepressant drugs called monoamine oxidase inhibitors (MAOI's), or have taken them within the last 14 days - these are medicines such as phenelzine and isocarboxazid - are taking beta-blocking drugs - are currently taking other decongestant drugs or stimulants (e.g. ephedrine, amf etamines and xylometazoline) - are taking a cough medicine called a cough suppressant - are taking tricyclic antidepressants such as imipramine, amitriptyline - suffer from kidney or liver problems, including alcoholic liver disease - have phaeochromocytoma.